 As you can tell, being dehydrated can lead to a variety of adverse health consequences.
 Surprisingly, 75 percent of Americans are chronically dehydrated, according to a study by New York Hospital-Cornell Medical Center, which means you may be one of the many Americans not drinking enough fluids.

-To ensure you’re adequately hydrated throughout the day, the Institute of Medicine recommends men drink an average of 125 ounces of water per day, while women should aim for 91 ounces of water per day.
-However, not every person’s body is the same, which means larger-bodied individuals need to consume more water throughout the day.
+To ensure you’re adequately hydrated throughout the day, the Mayo Clinic recommends men drink about 15.5 cups of fluids a day, while women should aim for 11.5 cups of fluids per day.

 While drinking water throughout the day is important, staying adequately hydrated throughout the night is important, as well.
 Below, we’ll dive into everything you should know about drinking water before bed, so you can get a good night’s sleep to wake up feeling refreshed.